What Is a PO Number and How to Create It (+ Examples)

 • JUL: Month of order (July)

-How to Create a Purchase Order Number System
+How to Create a PO Number?

 While every company might have its nuances, setting up a PO number system involves these steps: